Privacy Policy

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Where our contractual relationship is terminated we will retain your personal information until at least all related limitation periods are elapsed in order to safeguard our interests from any legal claims but we may keep them for a longer period if deemed necessary.
+Where our contractual relationship is terminated, we will retain your personal information until at least all related limitation periods have elapsed, in order to safeguard our interests from any potential legal claims that may arise within these periods.
+However, we may keep them for a longer period if deemed necessary.

-It is noted that when you provide any personal information for the purposes of obtaining an insurance policy quotation and a contract has not been concluded for any reason whatsoever then we will keep your personal information, other than contact information which will be used for the purposes of direct marketing and provided that we obtained your consent, for a period of 12 months after the collection of your data.
+It is noted that when you provide any personal information for the purposes of obtaining an insurance policy quotation and a contract has not been concluded for any reason whatsoever, then we will keep your personal information for a period of 12 months after the collection of your data, unless you have provided consent for keeping your data for direct marketing purposes.
+In such a case, we will only retain your contact details.

-In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further data protection policy to you.
-Once you are no longer in a commercial relationship with us we will retain and securely destroy your personal information in accordance with our data retention policy.
+In some circumstances we may anonymise your personal information so that it can no longer be associated with you.
+In such cases, we may use this information without further obligation to adhere to our data protection policy.
+Once you are no longer in a commercial relationship with us, we will securely destroy your personal information in accordance with our data retention and destruction policy.

 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION